 Prior to submission of a Registration Statement to DEQ for coverage under the Construction General Permit, the project is required to have a VTSID-approved ESC and SWM Plan included as part of the site-specific SWPPP.
-The SWPPP shall be prepared and certified, in accordance with the permit, by the Permittee or duly authorized representative.
+The SWPPP shall be prepared and certified using the Virginia Tech SWPPP Template, in accordance with the permit, by the Permittee or duly authorized representative.
 The Permittee is responsible for implementation of the SWPPP and may delegate authority for certifications (e.g., SWPPP amendments, inspection reports, etc.) in writing.